 Try Pulumi Cloud for FREEFrequently Asked Questions

-asset, dataplexZone, lake, location, project, role, and condition.
-Changing any of these requires recreating the resource.
+asset, dataplexZone, lake, location, project, role, and condition properties are all immutable.